I was invited and went for a half day to the IBM Smarter Content Now conference in Chicago on June 9, 2015, and wanted to share my notes with you.

 Customer Service is Dead

 Bailey said at the end that customer service is dead.
 “Customer Love” is in.
-He was motivational and reflected what all of us should be trying to do as organizations.
+(Our blog has some ideas for you to consider as well) He was motivational and reflected what all of us should be trying to do as organizations.
 And a profound quote: “Wisdom is what you get when you don’t get what you want.”
 This is similar to what we discuss when telling people to embrace failure: I’m really trying to say that it’s only through failing that you really learn anything significant.

 It’s About Stories